mathisgauthey/mathisgauthey.github.io_old/content/post/Recursion in Programming - The Tower of Hanoi Problem.md

 RECURSIVE_CALL_GOING_DOWN_RIGHT # We go down right
 ```

-Using such a structure allow us to navigate down solutions in a three in this order :
+Using such a structure allow us to navigate down solutions in a tree in this order :

 ![2023-12-07_12-23-38_navigation_tree_order.png](/images/2023-12-07_12-23-38_navigation_tree_order.png)